 Getting started

-The easiest way to get started with Marko is to use the Try Online feature.
-You can just open it in another tab and follow along.
-If you'd rather develop locally, check out the Installation page.
+If you just want to test out Marko in your browser, use the Try Online feature.
+You can open it in another tab and follow along.
+For other setups, check out the Installation page.

 Hello world